emacs-helm/helm-dictionary/README.md

 There are two actions available: insert the currently selected term in the source language (left) or in the target language (right) at point, i.e., the cursor position at which `helm-dictionary` was called.

-In the section "Lookup online", you can choose among several online dictionaries.
+In the section "Look up online", you can choose among several online dictionaries.
 If you select one of the entries listed in this section, a browser will be used to display search results from the respective dictionary.